 What's your score?

-Do you have news, reviews or comments for 'Scary Stories To Tell In The Dark'?
+Do you have a review or comment for 'Scary Stories To Tell In The Dark'?

 Highest chart position: 5